 Consequences of invasion

-- Likes neutral to acidic soils and is a problem in grasslands where grazing animals favour grasses over the thistle, giving it an advantage
+- A problem in grasslands where grazing animals favor grasses over the thistle, giving it a growth advantage

 - Outcompetes native grasses